thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 Especially at high frequencies, it is important to temporarily turn off the circulating heater during signal acquisition to reduce vibrations that would impact time delays and cause jitter while averaging sweeps.
-For the same reasons, it is critical to ensure the experimenter does not making contact with the water tank while data is collected.
+For the same reasons, it is critical to ensure the experimenter does not make contact with the water tank while data is collected.

 A Wavetek model 81 Function Generator is set to burst mode to generate a sinusoid tone burst of 30 wavelengths.
 In the *narrowband* substitution method, measurements are made independently at individual frequencies.
-This frequency is the frequency of the sine waves in the tone burst.
+The narrowband measurement frequency is the frequency of the sine waves in the tone burst.
 While a theoretical narrowband input would be a continuous sinusoid for all time, the signal can effectively be considered narrow band near the center of the tone burst where